Jgier47/cookingBuddyApp/README.md

 1) Clone the repository
 2) Build Maven project
+3) Make sure that docker is running
-3) Navigate to root directory and use
+4) Navigate to root directory and use

 ```bash
 docker-compose up